gulrenor/pllc/README.md

 Series order can be adjusted the same way as categories, with the `series_weight` frontmatter variable. `series_weight` has no effect on content when it's displayed in a category template.

+When displayed on a category page, series are grouped alphabetically.

 Creating/Editing Content
 ------------------------

 ### Main Content

-Content can be edited simply by directly editing the markdown files in the `/content-{us | ca}` directory.
+Content can be edited simply by directly editing/copying the markdown files in the `/content-{us | ca}` directory.
 For a reference on markdown, refer to [this guide and parser at daringfireball.net](https://daringfireball.net/projects/markdown/) as well as [this cheatsheet on Github](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 Markdown allows for easy content editing for people who may not be familiar with HTML and want a more text based option.
 Using Hugo's shortcodes, it also allows for easy embedding of media.